ptown2/GLMVS/README.md

 * `GLMVS.AddMap( "gm_construct" )` - This will add the map `GM_Construct` without minimum player requirement.
 * `GLMVS.AddMap( "gm_flatgrass", 2 )` - This will add the map `GM_Flatgrass` with a `2` minimum player requirement.

 Notes: GLMVS will only add gamemode based maps.
-There will be a convar which you can set it to ignore it.
+Unless you set the convar to allow any maps to one.
+(See CONVARS)

 #### ADDING TO MAP LIBRARY: ####